stellar-deprecated/kelp/examples/walkthroughs/trader/buysell.md

 ## Account Setup

-You should first go through the [Account Setup guide](account_setup.md) to set up your Stellar accounts and the necessary configuration file, botConfig.
+You should first go through the [Account Setup guide](account_setup.md) to set up your Stellar accounts and the necessary configuration file, `trader.cfg`.
 This introduces the `COUPON` token that we will use through the rest of this walkthrough.

 ## Install Bots